-Though we put a lot of emphasis on melanin being the decider of eye color, the truth is it plays but one out of potentially 15 genes that have the final word.
+We put a lot of emphasis on melanin being the decider of eye color.
+The truth is it counts as only one of potentially 15 genes that have the final word.
 Researchers are working on finding what genes are in fact the deciding ones.
 As of now, we only know the basics.

 When a baby is conceived, they inherit one chromosome from each parent.
-A chromosome is a strand made up of pieces of DNA called genes, which eventually determine what a baby will look like.
-The two genes, experts agree are the most important in determining eye color are the OCA2 and the HERC2 genes.
+A chromosome is a strand made up of pieces of DNA called genes.
+Genes determine what a baby will look like.
+The two genes experts agree are the most important in determining eye color are OCA2 and HERC2.

-HERC2 genes have been the agreed upon gene that causes babies to have blue eyes and eventually keep their blue eyes.
+HERC2 genes are the genes that cause babies to have blue eyes and keep their blue eyes.
 But then we have the OCA2 gene, which gives babies green or brown eyes.
 So how do blue eyes happen?
-Researchers believe that in order to have a blue iris, the OCA2 genes must be inactive for the HERC2 gene to take precedent.
+Researchers believe that to have blue irises, OCA2 genes must be inactive for the HERC2 gene to dominate.

 Let’s break these genes down a little more, just for fun.
 Genes are made up of alleles, which carry the code for specific genes.
 Theses alleles are inherited through the parents.
 For every trait, including eye color, a baby would inherit two, one from each parent.

-If two alleles of the same nature are inherited they are called homozygous.
+If two alleles of the same nature are inherited, they are called homozygous.
 Chances are if a baby inherits two alleles for brown eyes from their parents, they will have brown eyes.
-However there is an exception.
-Though brown may be the dominant pigment in both parent’s eyes, it’s possible that one carry a blue or green gene as well.
+However, there is an exception.
+Though brown may be the dominant pigment in both parent’s eyes, one could carry a blue or green gene, too.
 In cases such as this, a baby of brown eyed parents may have blue or green eyes.

 On the other hand, if a baby inherits two different alleles, this is called heterozygous.
 In this case, the dominant allele will be the determining factor of eye color.
 Brown is generally the dominant over green and blue; and green the dominant over blue.